-Portuguese people love to enjoy things slowly and they are quite unique and easy going people.
-If you make a Portuguese friend, you can be sure that this will last forever.
-They care for the people around them, and they are always ready to help in case of a problem.
+Portuguese people love to enjoy things slowly and they are quite unique and easy-going people.
+If you make a Portuguese friend, you can be sure that your friendship will last forever.
+They care for the people around them, and they are always ready to help.

 Ancestry and Origin

 Being a Southwestern European population, the Portuguese people’s origins are mainly from Southern and Western Europe.
 It is believed that the earliest modern humans who inhabited Portugal were Paleolithic peoples.
 They may have arrived in the Iberian Peninsula around 35,000-40,000 years ago.
 They began settling the European continent through the end of the last glaciation around 45,000 years ago.
 It is also believed that Northern Iberia had been an Ice-age refuge for Paleolithic humans who later colonized Europe.
 Through migrations from today’s northern Iberia during those times, modern Iberians mingled with the populations of much of Western Europe, and especially the British Isles and Atlantic Europe.

 About 10,000 years ago, Europe’s Neolithic colonization from Western Asia and the Middle East, reached Iberia and most of the rest of the continent.
 During the Bronze Age, speakers of Indo-European languages began to migrate to Iberia (home of modern-day Spain and Portugal).
 Later, during the 7th and 5th centuries BC, Celts began to migrate as well.